 “My life has been pain!
 This is nothing to me!
 A hangnail!”
 Jovi’s eyes narrowed with purpose and Dean felt the hairs on the back of his neck stand on end.
 She’d called down lighting from the clear black sky.
-At the last second he raised a protective dome around them and the lightning arced around them and into the ground.
+At the last second he raised a protective dome around them like the one she’d made when they were in Hell, and the lightning arced around them and into the ground.
 As the lightning flashed he realized he was still holding her broken arm in his hand, none too gently.
 And he realized he was ok with that.

 “What else you got, Jovi?
 I’m ready for whatever you want to throw at me.
 Water, fire, earth, any other elements you got up your sleeve?
 I’d rather talk, though.”
 She still refused to yield.
 Dean smiled, admiring the moxie, then squeezed her arm so hard he could feel the ends of the bone at the break grinding together through her skin.
-He could crush her hand right off if he wanted to.
+He could rip her hand right off if he wanted to.
 She gasped, gasped, gasped, but still she wouldn’t surrender.
+A tear came from the corner of one eye and snaked down her cheek.
 His heart gave a little twitch, guilt and sympathy and self-disgust, and he realized he had had enough.
 It had been fun, but now fun time was over.

 He glowed from head to foot, holding nothing back, unleashing his full glory onto her.
 She had no choice but to worship him and as she gave in she sobbed quietly, defeated.
-She tried to prostrate herself, wanted bury her face into the dirt, but he had hold of her wrist and wouldn’t let her look away.
+She tried to prostrate herself, wanted bury her face into the dirt as she should, but he had hold of her wrist and wouldn’t let her look away.
 She ignored him long enough, now she would look at him till he said otherwise.

-Dean took a great satisfaction in knowing, finally knowing, she’d told him the truth, that she really did have to worship him and he was under no compulsion to return the favor.
+Dean took a great satisfaction in knowing, finally knowing, she’d told him the truth, that she really did have to worship him and he was under no compulsion to return the favor because if he had been, she’d have played the same trick on him he was playing on her.
 “I’m sorry, I know that’s cheating.”
 He had a thought, a thought he knew he shouldn’t indulge, but it was a thought he couldn’t resist.
 “Glow for me.”

 “It’s your game, Jovi.
 You made the rules.
 It’s not my fault I’m better at it than you are.
 That was what you wanted, wasn’t it?
 Someone who could actually beat you?”
 Jovi said nothing and Dean gave her broken arm another squeeze.
 A good strong one with a vicious little twist at the end.
 She screamed and squirmed and he still wouldn’t let her look away from him.
 “You know what they say, Jovi.
 Be careful what you wish for.
 Now glow, because I told you to, and I’m the boss of you.”

 Jovi didn’t like it, not at all, but she obeyed him because she had no choice.
 Dean fell to his knees worshipfully, not because he had to, but because he wanted to, and as he did, he willed that Jovi’s cheek heal.
-He could feel the small bones in her wrist beneath his palm knitting together again.
+He could feel the small bones in her wrist beneath his palm knitting together again, felt the veins and arteries he’d ruined becoming whole.
 He released her arm and she pulled it to her chest protectively, rubbing it with her other hand.
 The glow faded from both of them and as it did they looked at each other and Dean could tell she felt it the same way he did.
 She felt it too.
 No playing.
 Jovi pulled out of the moment and turned away to sit on the grass, hugging her knees to her chest and resting her cheek on her thigh.
 Dean stayed on his knees beside her.
 Up close he could see her green dress was made of crushed velvet and he wanted to touch it to see what it felt like, imagined running his fingertips across it.